-management For academics entrepreneurship, the convergence of passion, worklife outcomes, and workplace situations constitute a fascinating field of study.
-In particular, this research numerous disciplines, crosses including organizational behavior (OB) and entrepreneurship, expanding pre-existing theories and creating fresh viewpoints.
-Our study explores the diverse effects of work passion on the work-life interface and, as a sult, on life satisfaction.
+For management academics in entrepreneurship, the convergence of passion, worklife outcomes, and workplace situations constitute a fascinating field of study.
+In particular, this research disciplines, numerous including crosses organizational behavior (OB) and entrepreneurship, expanding pre-existing theories and creating fresh viewpoints.
+Our study explores the diverse effects of work passion on the work-life interface and, as a result, on life satisfaction.
 It builds on the conservation of resources (COR) and selfdetermination theories (SDTs).
-In particular, we popose a relationship between harmonious passions, work-life enrichment (WLE), and work and life satisfaction.
+In particular, we propose a relationship between harmonious passions, work-life enrichment (WLE), and work and life satisfaction.
 This exciting research offers a novelty as only a few studies discuss the link between harmonious passion and work-life issues (Chummar et al., 2019).
 Moreover, based on our knowledge, they are outside the entrepreneurship context in Indonesia.